-As you sail out to sea and continue East, you’ll notice the idyllic-looking headland of the Roseland, with its golden sand beaches, crystal clear waters and rolling meadows.
+Continue East, you’ll notice the idyllic-looking headland of the Roseland, with its golden sand beaches, crystal clear waters and rolling meadows.
 Perhaps you’ll anchor at Portscatho, or somewhere a little more secluded and discover coves that are inaccessible by land – this part of Cornwall is full of hidden gems.

 Cruise past historic Cornish fishing villages including Fowey and Charlestown keeping your eyes peeled for Aiden Turner and the rest of the Poldark crew as filming for the hit BBC show often takes place in Charlestown.
 Brendan will choose any number of these places to anchor on the way and you’ll be able to explore these villages in the mornings and evenings before and after setting sail for the day.